terraform-aws-modules/terraform-aws-ecs/examples/fargate/README.md

 Configuration in this directory creates:

-- ECS cluster using Fargate (on-demand and spot) capacity provider
+- ECS cluster using Fargate (on-demand and spot) capacity providers
+- Example ECS service that utilizes
+  - AWS Firelens using FluentBit sidecar container definition
+  - Service connect configuration
+  - Load balancer target group attachment
+  - Security group for access to the example service

 ## Usage